BA (Hons) (NFQ Level 8) OR BSc (Hons) NFQ Level 8)

-You can begin the study of Latin in first year as a beginner.
+You can undertake Latin in first year as a beginner.
 Students who studied Latin at Leaving Cert (or equivalent) can develop their knowledge through modules on language, literature and culture.
-Authors studied include Virgil, Cicero, Tacitus and Livy.
+Authors studied include Virgil, Cicero, Tacitus, Livy.

 We offer a language programme for beginners leading to the study of authors such as Homer, Plato, Lysias, Sophocles, Thucydides and Euripides.

-Students attend lectures and tutorials, and undertake independent reading and study.
+Students will attend lectures and tutorials as well as undertaking independent reading and study.
 Some modules are taught in small classes.
-Assessment is through class tests, exams and coursework essays.
+Assessment is through a mix of class tests, exams, coursework essays, learning journals and group work.